-The practical result is that over 25 fields auto-populate from a single eInvoice.
-That includes the supplier name and ABN, invoice number, invoice date, due date, full line item details (descriptions, quantities, unit prices, and amounts), GST codes, and totals.
-None of this requires manual entry.
+MYOB auto-populates as much bill information as it can from the eInvoice data, including supplier, invoice number, issue and due dates, line descriptions, quantities, unit prices, GST/tax code, subtotal, tax, total, balance due, notes, and freight where configured.
 The structured data maps directly into MYOB's bill fields, which is fundamentally different from processing a PDF where software has to interpret an image or text layout.

 To receive eInvoices in MYOB, your business needs to be running MYOB Business (the online product) with eInvoicing enabled and registered as a Peppol participant.
 If you haven't yet completed registration, it's worth reviewing Australia's Peppol e-invoicing requirements and deadlines to understand the current mandate timeline and what's involved.

-Once an eInvoice lands in your In Tray, the workflow to create a bill is straightforward:
+Once an eInvoice lands in Uploads, the workflow to create a bill is straightforward:

-1. Open the eInvoice from the In Tray.
+- Open the eInvoice from Uploads.
 MYOB flags it as an eInvoice so you can distinguish it from scanned or emailed documents.

 How MYOB Matches Suppliers and Handles GST from eInvoice Data